vg-json-data/sm-json-data/strats.md

 A `comeInWithTemporaryBlue` entrance condition indicates that Samus must come in by jumping through this door with temporary blue.
 It has no properties.

+The `comeInWithTemporaryBlue` object has the following property:
+- _direction_: This takes two possible values "left" and "right", indicating the direction that Samus must be facing through the transition.
+It should be specified for all vertical transitions but not horizontal ones.

+A `comeInWithTemporaryBlue` entrance condition must match with either a `leaveWithTemporaryBlue` or `leaveWithRunway` condition on the other side of the door.

+For a `comeInWithTemporaryBlue` to match with a `leaveWithTemporaryBlue`, their `direction` properties must be equal, if they are both specified and not "any".

+A match with `leaveWithTemporaryBlue` comes only with an implicit requirement of the tech `canTemporaryBlue`.

-A `comeInWithTemporaryBlue` entrance condition must match with a `leaveWithRunway` condition on the other side of the door.
-This comes with implicit requirements for actions to be performed in the previous room:
+A match with `leaveWithRunway` comes with implicit requirements for actions to be performed in the previous room:
   - The tech `canTemporaryBlue` is required.
   - A `canShinecharge` requirement is included based on the runway length.
 This includes a `SpeedBooster` item requirement as well as a check that the effective runway length is enough that gaining a shinecharge is possible.
   - If the previous room is heated, then `heatFrames` are included based on the time spent running in that room.
 The minimally required heat frames are calculated the same way as in `comeInShinecharging`, except here with `comeInShinecharged` there is no second runway to combine with.
 An extra 200 heat frames are assumed for gaining temporary blue and leaving the room after the shinecharge is obtained.